“Do we need another storage protocol?”

 Each of these boxes had a couple of disk drives bolted into them.
 Putting the disk drive in the box with the memory and processor was an anomaly, a historical consequence.
 Mainframes and minicomputers all had disk drives separate from the processor.
 One could add as many disk controllers and drives as one wanted, up to some limit.

 But these Windows and Linux boxes were different.
 The disks were captured inside.
 Simply, these vboxes were just IBM PC/AT clones that had been stuck into a chassis that you could then put into a rack.
 They are still like that today.
 The most common motherboard format is call “ATX”.
 That stands for Advanced Technology eXtended, and was used in desktops back when there were desktops.
 The ATX form factors are size variations based on the original IBM PC/AT.

 more disks when they’re needed.

 So, I thought it was time to liberate the disk drive from its sheet metal prison.
 I wanted to be able to add CPU servers when I needed more of that, and add more disk space, to be used on any of my servers, when I needed more disk space.
 There is not a right ratio of compute to data store.
 It all depends on what you’re doing and where you are in the life cycle of your applications.

-In short, I wanted to scale out and not just up.
-And do to that, I thought that the best technology to connect the server with its disks would be Ethernet.
+In short, I wanted to scale out and not just up server with its disks would be Ethernet.

 Ethernet is an amazing bit of technology, and using it for storage is a no-brainer.
 Over my 40 year career I’ve seen it change from a 10 Mb/s single copper coaxial cable with a cross section about the size of a nickle, to the thin light blue fiber carrying 10 Gb/s to my Plan 9 terminal.
 Yet, from a protocol point of view, it is still pretty much the same as it always was.
 The packet format is exactly the same.